yakavos/anonymizer-mysql/README.md

 You can use "insertIgnore" as attribute and set it true if you want do a "INSERT IGNORE' instead of "UPDATE" query,

-Once you has been created a config(.json) file, you can use this tool with:
+Once you have created a config(.json) file, you can use this tool with:
 Usage: anonymizer-mysql [options]

 Options: